tonaljs/tonal/packages/chord/README.md

 <a name="module_chord.props"></a>

 ## `chord.props(name)` ⇒ <code>Object</code>
 Get chord properties.
-It returns an object with :
+It returns an object with:

 - name: the chord name
 - names: a list with all possible names (includes the current)
 - intervals: an array with the chord intervals